Brachinus crepitans: Etymology

 The name of the species derived from a Latin word which means crackle because it makes crackling noise.

+Description

-DescriptionBrachinus crepitans can reach a length of 7–10.2 mm, with an average of 8 mm.
+Brachinus crepitans can reach a length of 7–10.2 mm, with an average of 8 mm.
 Head and protum are brown, while elytrae are greenish.
 The species is very similar to Brachinus efflans.

 Distribution

 Ukrainian distribution

 In Ukraine the species is found in the steppes of Lviv, near Osovitsa village of Podolian Province in western Ukraine.
 It is also found in Zolochiv, Kharkiv Oblast.

 UK Distribution

 The species can be found in southern England and southern Wales where it is abundant in coastal areas.
 The inland locations have been sited as well through, the most recent of which are Cotswolds and Northamptonshire where it was discovered in limestones.
 It was also found in boulder clay in Huntingdonshire, and in Brotheridge Green, an old railway line and wildlife reserve that was located near Malvern, Worcestershire.
 The species was found in the 1970s by Ian L. Crombie.